mtulio/DevOps/etc/puppet/modules/README.markdown

 [in development]

 This is a DNS module to use jail server [chroot] in Red Hat-based.
 That module was wrote by me and is in constantly improvment.

+###Module: Nginx
+[in development]

+Module to install and configure reverse proxy using the fatest web proxy, NGINX.

 ###Module: DNSnet